The Art of Sales and the Interview Process

 The Art of Sales: Start Selling While Interviewing

-Your personal story can be effective as well.
+Your personal story can be compelling, as well.
 What do you, the interviewer, enjoy most about working for your organization?
 Sharing your own experience with a candidate can create an immediate connection.

 Menlo Partners is happy to help develop your "story".
-If you need help with recruiting top talent or with expanding your contingent workforce, give us a call at (650)752-6193.
-Menlo Partners Staffing, general & administrative recruiting experts for small to mid-size employers in Silicon Valley.
+If you need help with recruiting top talent or with expanding your workforce, give us a call.